 This Inquiry also sits alongside ongoing Commonwealth legislative reform concerning deferred prosecution agreements, foreign bribery offences and phoenix companies.

-The ALRC is planning to release a Discussion Paper on 15 November 2019 which will set out proposed reforms and ask questions to assist the ALRC to prepare formal recommendations.
+The ALRC released a Discussion Paper on 15 November 2019 which sets out proposed reforms and asks questions to assist the ALRC to prepare formal recommendations.

 Submissions on the Discussion Paper will be due by 31 January 2020.